movementkitchen/website/src/pages/courses-workshops/index.md

 Starting on the 18th of March

-Do you have persistent back pain, back spasms or sciatica that significantly affect your quality of life?
+* Do you have persistent back pain, back spasms or sciatica that affect your quality of life?
-Do you feel your abdomen is too weak to support you while carrying groceries or lifting your children?
+* Do you feel your abdomen is too weak to support you while carrying groceries or lifting your children?
-Or maybe you had your children years ago but still look five months pregnant?
+* Or maybe you had your children years ago but still look five months pregnant?
-Do you leak when you cough or sneeze?
+* Do you leak when you cough or sneeze?

 If any of these is true this course is a perfect place to start.